Poster Board Snowflakes for Christmas Tree Decor

 Hey friends, if you’ve known me for a while then you know that I like coming up with affordable versions of home decor items.
-Especially around Christmas when it can get really pricey with all the breakable ornaments and fast changing trends.
+Especially around Christmas when it can get really pricey with all the breakable ornaments and fast-changing trends.

-So when I took a trip to Ikea and saw their white Vinter 2016 snowflakes I got really inspired.
+So when I took a trip to Ikea and saw their white Vinter 2016 poster board snowflakes I got really inspired.
 I know that $2.99 for one large snowflake isn’t all that bad but when I compared that price to the actual price of the poster board they are made from, I knew I could do much better.

 Aren’t they pretty?

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
+View my full disclosure policy.

 First of I’ll show you how to cut one by hand.
 It won’t be as intricate as the original version but it still makes a pretty statement.